superkabuki/threefive_is_SCTE35/README.md

 # Heads up, I'm about to push v3.0.43
 <pre>
+ Q.
+ Why the release?

+ A.
  I made a mistake with the xml method in the Cue class.
-I intended it to return a node instance, but instead I had it return just the xml output of a Node instance, not a big deal really, but everything returns a node instance from their xml() method, I want everythng to work the same way.
+I intended it to return a node instance, but instead I had it return just the xml output of a Node instance, not a big deal really, but everything else returns a node instance from their xml() method, Cue should too..
  I don't want people getting used to it not return a Node instance.
  v3.0.43 fixes Cue.xml() to return a Node instance.
  I also added more autodetection of SCTE-35 Formats to the Cue class,